Otaku-Projects/AngularJS-CRUD-PHP/README.md

 - Demo Cases

 ## Contributing
 Please do not hesitate to perform your professional on PULL requests when you found out some current insufficient.
 I am apologise in advance for my working places not convenient to use GitHub frequently, my work may sticking around a month or waiting a great enhancement and then will batch update at here.
 For any good ideas who would nice reduce the user configuration, reduce the implementation coding, minimize the back end coding with a better algorithm, improve this little project are much welcome.
-I will follow the action on pull requests and issues at once.
+I will follow up the pull requests and issues at once.

 ## License
 This project is licensed under the MIT license.
 [View license file](https://github.com/keithbox/AngularJS-CRUD-PHP/blob/master/LICENSE)